-Minimalism, true minimalism is about narrowing ones scope of control to be more like person 2 than person 1.
+Minimalism, true Minimalism is about narrowing ones scope of control to be more like person 2 than person 1.
 By living smaller, with fewer possessions, fewer obligations, fewer commitments, one has more time and energy to focus on making them-self a better …..self.
-A person focusing on becoming a better version of them-self is a truer path to happiness, than controlling the situations and things around them.
+A person focusing on becoming a better version of them-self is on a more assured path to happiness, than one who is controlling the situations and things around them.
 If one chooses the path of control, they will lose them-self in the process (If they ever knew them-self in the first place).

 People that try so hard to control everything around them, do so only because their identity is weak.
 Their attempts to control everything offer them some validation when things go according to plan.
 Those with strong identities on the other hand prefer to spend more time on self discovery; as they already know that is the key to happiness.
 They have a strong enough sense of self that they feel no drive to control everything around them.
 They do not require the validation of being surrounded by a home, house, area, arena, or life that is custom tailored to their specifications.